KippAD/easy-outdoor-co/README.md

 ### **JavaScript**

 JavaScript code on Easy Outdoor Co. was run through the [**Jshint Javascript Validator**](https://jshint.com/).
 All files an inline code were checked individually to ensure that all custom JavaScript was properly tested.
 In order to get the correct validation on Jshint, '//jshint esversion: 6'
-"/*globals $:false */".* were added to the top of the validator.
-This sets the esversion to 6 and also allows Jquery - which all JavaScript on the application was built with
+"/*globals $:false */".* weas added to the top of the validator.
+This sets the esversion to 6 and also allows Jquery - which all JavaScript on the application was built with.

 **Basket**